bbales/ToneMon/README.md

-### ToneMon: WebAudio and Canvas based synthesizer and sequencer
+### ToneMon: A WebAudio and Canvas based synthesizer and sequencer

-This project was created as a fun way to explore the WebAudio API, it has been developed and solely tested on chrome in its current state.
+This project was created as a fun way to explore the new WebAudio API, it has been developed and solely tested on chrome in its current state.
 The implementation takes advantage of many ES6 constructs such as imports and classes.

-#### Dependencies
+#### App-level Dependencies

-Currently the only app level dependency is lodash, which is used for easy array/collection manipulation.
+Currently the only app level dependency is [lodash](https://lodash.com/), which is used for easy array/collection manipulation.

+#### Build-level Dependencies

+This project uses [WebPack](https://webpack.github.io/) to build/compile ES6 javascript.

+##### Build Instructions

+Make sure to install the dependencies through npm before building.

+To build: `npm run build`

+For development (create a server on localhost): `npm run watch`